FG begins digitization of employee records – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-The statement said the move is part of measures by the the Office of the Head of the Civil Service of the Federation to facilitate easy storage and retrieval of records as well as ensure synergy across offices and departments in the Federal Civil Service.
+The statement said the move is part of measures by the Office of the Head of the Civil Service of the Federation to facilitate easy storage and retrieval of records, as well as ensure synergy across offices and departments in the Federal Civil Service.

 Leave a Reply